StatistikStadtZuerich/sszvis/docs/line-chart/README.md

 ## Usage example: Confidence intervals

-When the dataset has confidence intervals, you can use the `sszvis.annotationConfArea` component to create a line chart with confidence intervals.
+When the dataset has confidence intervals, you can use the `sszvis.annotationConfidenceArea` component to create a line chart with confidence intervals.

 ```project
 {